UBC-Solar/solar_sandbox/Projects/test_lcd2/Core/Src/LCD_README.md

 ```

 Now you are done!
 You can use the `LCD_display_data_field_x` function you made wherever in your code to update the LCD screen data!

+## Library Functionality
+There are extra functions we can add to the library, however, they are removed to make the file simple to read.
+Please see this [link](https://github.com/mberntsen/STM32-Libraries/blob/master/ST7565/src/ST7565.c) for the original library code.